View large image | More photos

 In the weeks before the Ryder Cup, Pyle and Kenfig welcomed visitors from as far as South Africa and Asia.
 On Monday, the club appeared back to normal, mostly full of members coming for a quick round or lunch and to watch the matches culminate.

-We were assured the golf course was dry and playable -- and far more appealing than a trudge through muddy Celtic Manor and the inevitable American blood bath.
+We were assured the golf course was dry and playable -- and far more appealing than a trudge through muddy Celtic Manor and the inevitable American defeat.

 With not a breath of wind, sun in the sky and armed with the assumption the U.S. team would fold early in Newport, we took to the links as the Ryder Cup matches began.
 We played the front nine, believing the Euros would strike early.
 But when we checked in at the turn for an update, to our surprise, the United States had a fleeting chance, as Tiger Woods, Phil Mickelson and Dustin Johnson delivered, and Steve Stricker was sealing up his match versus Lee Westwood.